-You can also use a pre-made pie crust if you want to make the process even easier, but there really is nothing like homemade pie crust.
+Also, you can also use a pre-made pie crust if you want to make the process even easier– but there really is nothing like homemade pie crust.
 Once you make this acorn squash pie from scratch, you’ll never go back.
 (I promise.)

 Acorn squash is a rich source of Vitamin A, manganese, potassium, magnesium, iron– and most importantly, B vitamins.
 B vitamins play a critical role in bolstering cognitive function and regulating happiness– there are even some peer-reviewed studies that link depression with Vitamin B deficiency.

 Fortunately, acorn squash is rich in Thiamine (Vitamin B1), Pyridoxine (Vitamin B6), and Folate (Vitamin B9).
 There are tons of other delicious dessert recipes out there, but why not choose one that does double duty?
-(That’s the theme of our Mood Recipe column, after all.)
+(That’s the theme of our Mood Recipe column– check it out!)

 Our easy Acorn Squash Pie recipe follows, below.
 Enjoy it.
-Happy Thanksgiving!
+And Happy Thanksgiving!